 When the enormous media distribution channels of the Internet opened up at the turn of the century, it facilitated a frenzy of W3 participation where anyone with a PC and web connection could have their ideas frictionlessly replicated across millions of screens worldwide.
 In effect, the media floodgates cracked open and dumped a tsunami of information and perspectives into our shared world of meaning.

-If history never repeats itself, but often rhymes, then the invention of the printing press and the advent of the Internet share a certain ring.
+If history never repeats itself but often rhymes, then the invention of the printing press and the advent of the Internet share a particular ring.
 They both increase information flows by orders of magnitude and facilitate meaning-making outside the purview of intermediary institutions.

-Consider that before the flood, if your ideas were unpalatable or incoherent to the people employed by academic, media, arts, and religious institutions, they simply wouldn’t be circulated in an impactful way.
-In theory, you could still participate in the marketplace of ideas but you’d be stuck trying to distribute leaflets or magazines at small scales, perhaps handing out mixtapes or ranting on a street corner.
-Whether you’re excited by the possibilities of mass participation in mass distribution or lament the loss of more rigorous institutional filters, the old establishments did function to make the world a more coherent place.
+Consider that before the flood, if your ideas were unpalatable or incoherent to the people employed by academic, media, arts, and religious institutions, they wouldn’t be circulated in an impactful way.
+In theory, you could still participate in the marketplace of ideas, but you’d be stuck trying to distribute leaflets or magazines on small scales, perhaps handing out CDs on a street corner or ranting from a soap box.
+Whether you’re excited by the possibilities of mass participation in the mass distribution or lament the loss of more rigorous institutional filters, the old establishment did function to make the world a more coherent place through their curation of our sanctuary of meaning.

 Through my work on The Reformers, I was able to get a sense of why the Identitarian (Woke) ideology flourished in this environment.
-The activist researchers working in the Grievance Studies departments had been busy converting the marketplace of ideas into an administered economy of ideas long before the Internet arrived to aid the endeavour.
+The activist researchers working in the Grievance Studies departments had been busy converting the marketplace of ideas into an administered idea economy long before the Internet arrived to aid the endeavour.
 For them, the meta-framework of liberal democracy had created an unfair playing field for women and racial and sexual minorities.
-They want to restructure it to afford those groups or, more accurately, the views they assigned to those groups within their own worldview, more representation.
-I call their work ‘discourse engineering’ because it’s designed to circumvent the conscious minds of rational agents to engineer thier consent.
+They want to restructure it to afford those groups more representation.
+Or, more accurately, the views they assign to those groups within their worldview more representation.
+I call their work ‘discourse engineering’ because it’s designed to circumvent the conscious minds of rational agents to engineer their consent.

 They study people, sociology, and meaning to develop sophisticated discourse engineering techniques and then use their ‘expertise’ in social justice to gain the authority to administer them wherever they can.
 This is why, I think, they’ve had such a smooth ride claiming power from within our ostensibly liberal institutions.
 The Lippmannesqe attitude that people live in a pseudo-environment that ought to be engineered by experts has become so dominant within Western institutions that the explicitly illiberal endeavours of Woke ideologists have found a home in them.

 Throughout my time wandering the halls of different cultural institutions throughout the US and Australia, listening to as many people as would speak, I’ve been struck by a consistent observation - The liberal principles I thought governed these institutions aren’t widely believed or practised.
-A broad range of people, that includes but isn't restricted to Woke ideologists, employed by the media, arts, and academic institutions of the West are guided by a vision closer to the refined democracy that Walter Lippmann outlined in his book.
+A broad range of people, including but not restricted to Woke ideologists, employed by the media, arts, and academic institutions of the West, are guided by a vision closer to the refined democracy that Walter Lippmann outlined in his book.

 Given that the neo-Lippmannites don’t have access to perfect knowledge and can’t be free of ideological motivation or financial considerations, how does their administered economy of ideas work and to whose ends?
 How will they distinguish ‘adversarial narratives’ from ‘different ideas?’
 If the dominant attitude among those working in our institutions isn’t liberal, then do we live in a liberal democracy?
 If not, what is the new governing order?
-Why does all this seem so obviously wrong and dangerous?
 Questions like these have been plaguing me for some time now, which is an agitated state that usually means a film is getting ready to come out of me whether I want it to or not.

 My two-part series with Mary Harrington and her concept of the Cyborg Theocracy was my first public foray into this complicated subject matter, and I’m in private correspondence with several other people who are doing cutting-edge philosophical, technical, and journalistic work in the area.
 Ideally, these investigations will culminate in a high-production-value feature film where I bring together the most compelling ideas on the subject and breathe life into them with case studies and visual representations.

-With neo-Lippmannites building their censorship complex, the useful idiocy of the Woke social constructors, tech industrialists buying up digital countries, hostile foreign powers actively deranging discourse and the endless cycle of culture war skirmishes over meaning, it’s fair to say there’s a Tolkienesque battle for dominion raging across the surface of our cyber planet.
+With neo-Lippmannites busily building their censorship complex, the useful idiocy of Woke social constructors, tech industrialists buying up digital countries, hostile foreign powers actively deranging discourse and the endless cycle of culture war skirmishes over meaning, it’s fair to say there’s a World War is already raging across the surface of our cyber planet.

 Your substack is criminally underrated.